 Form the dough into small balls, (one inch in diameter).

 Flatten the balls of cookie dough with your fingers, the bottom of a glass or a cookie stamp.
 The cookies should be about 1/3 inch thick.
 If you’re using a cookie stamp, you will need to lightly flour the top of the cookies so that the dough won’t stick to the cookie stamp.

 Allow the cookies to rest for 5 minutes before baking them.

 Place the cookies on a cookie sheet.
 Leave a little space between the cookies.
-Bake for 10 to 12 minutes at 350 degrees.
+Bake at 350 degrees for 10 to 12 minutes or until the bottoms of the cookies are a golden brown.

 Allow the cookies to cool.

-Combine all ingredients in a bowl.
+Combine all of the ingredients in a bowl.
 Whisk until combined and smooth.
 Allow the glaze to rest 5 minutes before icing the cookies.
 If you prefer a thicker glaze, add a little more icing sugar one tbsp at a time.

 - If you would like to incorporate some whole wheat flour, I have made this recipe with one cup all-purpose flour and 1/2 cup whole wheat flour and it worked well.

 - You can substitute lemon and limoncello for the orange zest and orange liqueur if you prefer.
 Both taste great.

 - If you wanted to add a little crunch, you could top the glaze with some chopped pistachios.
 I highly recommend this addition.